An Analysis of Physiological and Psychological Responses in Virtual Reality and Flat Screen Gaming

 \subsection{Physiological Measures}

 With the four selected games from the pilot study, we invited 33 participants to play these games in FS and VR.
+Each participant only played one game to prevent VR fatigue.
 The details of the data we collected are explained in Table~\ref{tab:exp}.
 We measured the participants' BVP and EDA.
 These signals have been shown to represent physiological state accurately \cite{tabbaa_vreed_2022} and can be measured non-intrusively with a wrist device.
 The device is worn similarly to a wristwatch and does not obstruct the gameplay experience of the participants.
 The BVP and EDA signals are explained in more detail below.
 These signals were recorded using an Empatica E4 device and synced with each other.
 The sampling rate for these is hard coded into the firmware and optimized to capture the frequency content of relevant signals (BVP - 64 Hz, EDA - 4 Hz).